 Healing Properties and Uses

 The root of wild teasel is a good blood purifier.
-It has mild but long-lasting effects and can be taken in any dose since our body can tolerate it.
+It has mild but long-lasting effects and can be taken at any dose since our body can tolerate it.
 It is instrumental in the following cases:

 - Excess of fluids in tissues: edema or hydropsy caused by any reason.